Axway/amplify-central/content/en/docs/integrate_with_central/custom_billing.md

 Reading event from WatchTopic:

 Event in the WatchTopic are sequential.
-They remain in the WatchTopic for XX days.
+They remain in the WatchTopic for 7 days.
 You can ask for all the events (no filter in the query) or events after a specific sequence number (`?query=sequence>=xxx`).

 ```json
 curl --location 'https://apicentral.axway.com/events/management/v1alpha1/watchtopics/track-subscriptions-invoices?sort=sequenceID%2CDESC' \